Picture: Bruce Thomas

 I’m a writer of fiction and a freelance writer for newspapers and magazines, specialising in literary journalism: I think I’ve always been besotted with books.
 I was born in London of Australian parents and came to live in Melbourne in 1979.
 For many years I had a career with the Melbourne Age, as staff reporter, feature writer and editor of various sections, including the books pages.
 I reported from Africa and China and won the inaugural Australian Human Rights award for journalism.

 My first love, however, is writing fiction, and I’ve been quietly working at it for a long time.
 My first novel, “The White Star”, was published in 2000 by Penguin Australia.
 My second novel, “Little People”, was published in April 2011 by Scribe Publications.
 You can read a short story featuring some of the characters in “Little People” in a short story, “Fallen Woman”, in “New Australian Stories 2” (Scribe).

-I write a Saturday column on books and writing, “Turning Pages”, for The Age, and contribute occasional features.
-I live in Melbourne with my husband and teenage son.
+I live in Melbourne and I write a Saturday column on books and writing, “Turning Pages”, for The Age and the Sydney Morning Herald, and contribute occasional features.

 What was it exactly?
 Wonder, rapture, delight, surprised recognition, laughter – but also darker feelings that made my heart beat fast and my stomach turn over, and sometimes a frantic urge to close the book before whatever it was sucked me in and destroyed me.
 But always, I read on.

 In Storytime, author and literary journalist Jane Sullivan takes us from Wonderland to Narnia; is enchanted by Winnie-the-Pooh and the Magic Pudding, amazed by Enid Blyton and frightened by the Tales of Terror.
 Then there is the one book Jane truly hated – Little Women.
 Why had she despised Jo March, a seemingly perfect role model for a young, aspiring writer?